nixer89/rippled/src/xrpl/protocol/README.md

 # protocol

-Classes and functions for handling data and values associated with the Ripple protocol.
+Classes and functions for handling data and values associated with the XRPL protocol.

 ## Serialized Objects